Spillceptor®

 Spillceptor (SPEL Puraceptor) FAQ

 A full retention oil & water separator treats water runoff from sites where oil mixes with water, especially during rain.
-These systems, like the Atlan Spillceptor, are essential for meeting environmental compliance and regulations.
+Separator systems, like the Atlan Spillceptor, are essential for meeting environmental compliance and regulations.
 The separator allows oil to rise to the surface while clean water exits through the bottom, typically taking about six minutes to pass through.

 When sizing an oil and water separator, two key factors need to be considered: